 The other is that it disappears quickly, and those with bigger appetites will want to have seconds.
 If you have a smaller family, or are a single or couple, feel free to cut this recipe in half to make just one pie.

-The protein in this pie comes from chickpeas or for your favorite brand of plant-based chick’n.
+Chickpeas or Chick’n: The protein in this pie comes from chickpeas or for your favorite brand of plant-based chick’n.
 There are a lot of them out there, including Gardein, Viana, Nuggs, Tofurky, and more.
-Whichever you use will likely come in chunks that are too large, so make sure to cut them into smaller chunks before adding to the recipe.
+Explore 12 Plant-Based Chicken Alternatives to Look for on Your Next Shopping Trip.
+If using the latter, the product will likely come in large chunks, so make sure to cut them into smaller chunks before adding to the recipe.

 Recipe adapted from Vegan on a Budget by Nava Atlas.
 Photos by Hannah Kaminsky, BittersweetBlog.com.